Bobby Allison: NASCAR career

 Allison won the first Daytona 500 run with restrictor plates in February 1988 by a car length over his son Davey Allison, rendering him the first driver to have won the Daytona 500 both with and without restrictor plates.
 He is the oldest driver (50 years) ever to win the Daytona 500.
 Bobby and Davey Allison are the first one-two father/son finish in the Daytona 500.
-As a result of permanent injuries in a crash at Pocono (see below), Bobby now has no memory of the final win of his career or of celebrating together with his son in victory lane.
+As a result of permanent injuries in a crash at Pocono (see below), Allison had no memory of the final win of his career or of celebrating together with his son in victory lane.

+Allison was elected to the International Motorsports Hall of Fame in 1993.
 He was elected to the NASCAR Hall of Fame in 2011.

 Cale Yarborough fight

 Early in the 1979 Daytona 500, Bobby, his brother Donnie and rival Cale Yarborough tangled early in the race.
 Donnie led the second half of the race while Yarborough made up his lost laps through caution periods.
 By the time there were eight laps to go, Yarborough reached second place and set his eyes on passing Donnie.
 Bobby was two laps down and was 1/4 mile ahead of the two rivals as Yarborough and Donnie crashed on the final lap.
 Richard Petty went by and won the race.
-Bobby passed the wreckage, finished the race, and on his way back around Bobby stopped to check on his brother and make sure he wasn't hurt.
+Bobby passed the wreckage, finished the race, and on his way back around stopped to check on his brother and make sure he wasn't hurt.
 He pulled over to the wreck site to offer Donnie a ride to the garage area.
 Yarborough ran up to Bobby and, according to Bobby, Yarborough was yelling that Bobby was at fault and hit him in the face with his helmet—cutting his nose and his lip.
-Bobby climbed out and a fist-fight broke out.
+Bobby climbed out and a fistfight broke out.

 This fight led to a $6,000 fine each for Yarborough and the Allison brothers.
-In 2000 when asked about the fist-fight Bobby said "I stopped to offer Donnie a ride to the garages and Cale comes running up saying I caused the wreck.
+In 2000 when asked about the fistfight Bobby said "I stopped to offer Donnie a ride to the garages and Cale comes running up saying I caused the wreck.
 I tried to tell him he had the wrong person.
 And I've said before, I think I questioned his ancestry.
 He hit me in the face with his helmet and I saw blood dripping onto my shirt.
 I thought 'If I don't stop this I'll be running from Cale for the rest of my life.'
 I climbed out and throttled him.
 He ran his nose into my fist several times.
 My story and I'm sticking to it forever.
 He never challenged me again.
 The fine surprised me, but the fact that it brought NASCAR onto the map makes it all worth every penny."
-To this day, Allison maintains that Yarborough was "beating his face on my fist".
+Up until his death, Allison maintained that Yarborough was "beating his face on my fist".